7 western shows to watch if you liked Netflix’s Ransom Canyon

 Lonesome Dove revolves around two retired Texas Rangers (Image via Apple TV+)

-Lonesome Dove is an American epic Western adventure miniseries produced in 1989 and directed by Simon Wincer.
-It is a four-part television adaptation of Larry McMurtry's 1985 novel Lonesome Dove and the first book in the Lonesome Dove series.
+Lonesome Dove is an American epic Western adventure miniseries directed by Simon Wincer.
+It is a four-part television adaptation of Larry McMurtry's 1985 novel of the same name, which is also the first book in the Lonesome Dove series.

 Ad

-It is set in the late 1870s and revolves around two retired Texas Rangers, Augustus "Gus" McCrae and Woodrow F. Call, who now operate a livery stable in the border town of Lonesome Dove, Texas.
+It is set in the late 1870s and revolves around two retired Texas Rangers, Augustus "Gus" McCrae (Robert Duvall) and Woodrow F. Call (Tommy Lee Jones), who operate a livery stable in the border town of Lonesome Dove, Texas.

 Gus is a charming optimist, while Call is a stern workaholic.
-They live and work with a small crew: tracker Joshua Deets, loyal ex-Ranger Pea Eye Parker, former bandit cook Bolívar, and 17-year-old Newt Dobbs, whose father only Gus knows.
+They live and work with a small crew: tracker Joshua Deets (Danny Glover), loyal ex-Ranger Pea Eye Parker (Timothy Scott), former bandit cook Bolívar (León Singer), and 17-year-old Newt Dobbs (Ricky Schroder), whose father only Gus knows.

 Ad